arkku/aakbd/modelf77/README.md

 ## Note

 This is a work in progress.
+Any problems are very likely to be my fault, and not that of QMK or original firmware authors.

 I recommend not setting `ENABLE_GENERIC_HID_ENDPOINT` for now if you use Windows OS, it doesn't seem to work there at the moment.